Office of Career Advancement and Faculty: Partnering For Success

 - Developing skills in the classroom for future employment and graduate study

 - Conducting effective internship and/or job searches

 - Understanding the importance of organization, planning and goal setting

 Career Descriptions is a web resource that provides information on careers, colleges and relocation.
 The site provides a breakdown of each career by industry and it highlights the industries that employ the most workers and pay the best for each job.

 The Chronicle of Higher Education is the number one source of news, information, and jobs for college and university faculty members and administrators.

 Jobs in Academia Provides links to many university job listing sites.

 Peterson's Education Center From the people who publish the Peterson's Guide, provides a chock full of info for educational concerns from Kindergarten through Graduate and Professional level.

 National Association of Colleges and Employers (NACE) The National Association of Colleges and Employers connects campus recruiting and career services professionals, and provides best practices, trends, research, professional development, and conferences.

-The Career Management Center (CMC) strives to keep up with all changes in the Rowan University colleges.
+The Office of Career Advancement (OCA) strives to keep up with all changes in the Rowan University colleges.
 We hope you will use this forum as a way to keep us current of any changes in your department as well.
 Below are links to advising web pages, please send us any information that you wish to include for your colleagues and we will gladly post them.
 Any improvements and suggestions for information we list for your major is also welcomed.